galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-plant/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
 >    > UMAP relies on a connected graph of cells to operate.
-Please see: [Introduction to scRNA-seq video at slide XXXX]() for more information on how this process works.
+Please see: [An introduction to scRNA-seq data analysis]({% link videos/#video-transcriptomics-scrna-intro %}) at time point 13:40 for more information on how this process works.
 >    {: .comment}
 >
 > 1. {% tool [Cluster, infer trajectories and embed](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_cluster_reduce_dimension/scanpy_cluster_reduce_dimension/1.7.1+galaxy0) %} with the following parameters: